Git examples: Resetting, Undoing and Reverting Changes

 Warning You will lose any unsaved changes!

-In other words, make your working directory look exactly the same as it was after the previous commit.
+Revert your working directory to what it was after the previous commit.

 $ git reset --hard HEAD~1